-Beginning my day pre-dawn instigates only one negative.
+Beginning my day pre-dawn instigates one negative.
 By the time my Evening Routine begins, my brain simulates mush.
 I’m more prone to making silly mistakes, what I dub mental hiccups.
 To protect myself, I schedule heavy-duty mental endeavors during morning hours when possible.
-But an Evening Review, by definition, transpires when my brain cells long ago ceased SoulTrain maneuvers.
+But an Evening Review, by definition, transpires when my brain cells long ago nestled itself on a lay-away shelf.
 My cure: little tricks, as detailed below, each designed to defeat predictable trouble spots.

-A few prior attempts at this logging task bombed because I failed to respect the numerous steps involved in my writing process.
+A few prior attempts at this logging task bombed because I failed to respect the numerous steps involved in moving from first words to final publication.
 That coerced me into sitting down, with legal pad in hand, sketching out each aspect from initial draft to final on-the-server proof to “publish.”

-- freeflow writing ignoring grammar niceties, structure, etc → Drafting
+- freeflow writing — ignore grammar niceties, structure, etc → Drafting

 - massage initial draft → Editing

 - overall conciseness

 - kill flabby words

 - 2nd Editing phase

 Typically, a day or more passes between the the first four steps and the last proofing phase.
 Why?
 Experience induced wisdom.
 I know fresh eyes are my best friend as regards polishing any writing.

 ✧︎︎︎2️⃣✧︎︎︎ Image Selection, Massaging, etc